-SMU Fuse Units-S&C Standard Speed
+SMD® Fuse Units-S&C Very Slow Speed

-BASIS-These fuse units are tested in accordance with the procedures described in IEEE Standard C37.46.
-As required by these standards, the minimum melting current is not less than 200% of the fuse-unit amoere rating, and the minimum melting and total clearing curves are based on tests starting with the fuse unit at an ambient temperature of 25°C (77°F) and no initial load.
+BASIS-These fuse units are tested in accordance with the procedures described in IEEE Standard C37.41, and they are rated to comply with IEEE Standard C37.46.
+As required by these standards, the minimum melting current is not less than 200% of fuse-unit ampere rating, and the minimum melting and total clearing curves are based on tests starting with the fuse unit at an ambient temperature of 25°C (77°F) and no initial load.